 Gaming requires a bigger investment in a graphics card.
 If your processor can handle the game running, but you’re only getting a laptop with an integrated GPU and not with Nvidia (or in a few instances – AMD Radeon) – you’ll not be able to play Overwatch on anything but lowest settings and a very display low resolution.

+Sadly, you’ll need some type of a dedicated graphics card.
+Even though Blizzard does a fine job optimizing their games, it still has higher requirements than older titles like League of Legends, World of Warcraft or Sims 4.
 The very minimum cards are Nvidia GeForce GTX 940M, 940MX, and 945M.
 But if you can, go for something a little more advanced so you have more options with your gameplay.
 If your graphics card is better, you can run the game on higher settings, maybe even Epic settings without experiencing game lags and choppiness.

 I just hate lag in any competitive game – it somehow gives my brain an excuse why I missed my shot and that’s never a good thing if you’re trying to get better at it.
 If you think the same and you’re up for spending ~$900 – you should target for GTX 960M.
 Anything above that is left best for 10th generation graphics – 1050, 1060, 1070 and 1080.
 These can deliver desktop-level framerates.